Wayla/level-places/README.md

 * `u`
 * ``

-So, every place is stored redundantly under each of those keys.
+Every place that is found and hasn't already been emitted will be.
+So, places are stored redundantly under those segments of their geohash.
 When a limit is given and it is reached, `level-store` stops going further down the list.

 ## API